jreisinger/domainguesser/README.md

-Domainguesser tries to find subdomains for a given domain.
+Domainguesser tries to guess subdomains for a given domain.
 If a subdomain is found it's printed together with its IP address.
-Adapted from "Black Hat Go: 5 Exploiting DNS".

 ```
 $ go install